 “undo” allows you to undo a prior editing action, such as deleting a node

-“select” is a HoloLens standard voice command that is equivalent to a finger tap for selecting anything, in Loci it allows you to say “select” when gazing at a node and then place it with your gaze.
+“select” is a Windows Mixed Reality standard voice command that is equivalent to a finger tap for selecting anything, in Loci it allows you to say “select” when gazing at a node and then place it with your gaze.
 When you have the node in location, you say “select” again.

 Say “name node” when you look at a node and Loci will ask you to provide a short name using your voice for dictation, and change the node name.

-“capture image” will use the camera to capture what you are looking at, create a node with this image shown below, and allow you to place it.
+On the HoloLens version of Loci, saying “capture image” will use the camera to capture what you are looking at, create a node with your newly captured image shown below it, and allow you to place it.

 A very useful set of commands are those for copy and paste.